-Deutsches Institut für Normung e.V.
-(German Institute for Standardisation) (DIN) publishes standards including DIN 4150 that contains guideline vibration limits for buildings, which when complied with "will not result in damage that will have an adverse effect on the structure's serviceability".
+Deutsches Institut Für Normung e.V.
+(German Institute for Standardisation) (DIN) publishes standards including DIN 4150 that contains guideline vibration limits for buildings which, when complied with "will not result in damage that will have an adverse effect on the structure's serviceability".
 These limits are set out in Table 3-4.

-Different criteria are given for "short-term" (transient) vibration sources such as blasting and pile driving, and "long-term" sources such as vibrocompaction or sheet piling.
+Different criteria are given for "short-term" (transient) vibration sources such as blasting and impact piling, and "long-term" sources such as vibrocompaction.
 Note that the definition of "short-term" and "long-term" in DIN 4150-3:1999 differ from those in NZS 6803:1999 and do not strictly relate to the duration of the works, but rather how a building responds to the construction vibration.
 Short term vibration will not result in a significant increase in vibration due to resonance in the structure.